02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Period Expected Developments

-2025–2026 Public consultation, merging multiple draft bills into a single instrument
+2025–2026 Public consultation, consolidating multiple draft laws into a single bill

-2027–2028 Expected enactment, with a transition period for organizations to adapt
+2027–2028 Expected to be enacted, with a transition period for organizations to adapt

-Organizations with well-organized data systems, complete audit trails, and AI Governance policies will adapt to the new law much faster than those still managing data in a scattered manner — therefore, implementing an ERP system today is the best preparation for the future.
+Organizations with well-organized data systems, complete Audit Trails, and an AI Governance Policy will adapt to the new law faster than those still managing data in scattered files — so implementing an ERP system today is the best preparation for the future.

 — Saeree ERP Team